 Like many other Cyclades Greek islands, you can reach Naoussa Paros from Athens by boat or plane.
 Leaving from either Piraeus or Rafina port, you will be in the port of Parikia in about three to four hours, depending on the route.

 If you have a rental car, the distance from Parikia to Naousa is only 10 kilometers and there are signs to direct you there in about 15 minutes.
+The most beautiful village on Paros, Lefkes, is also only 10 km from Naoussa.

 Getting around the island by your own steam means trying the rental agencies in the main port or main town of Parikia, (or a few places in Naoussa) or booking ahead of time with Discover Cars to make sure there’s a vehicle available for you at prices that won’t make your eyes water.